bob1de/hass-apps/docs/apps/heaty/statistics.rst

 temp_delta
 ~~~~~~~~~~

 The difference of target and current temperature per thermostat.
-The
-delta of thermostats that are turned off is counted as ``0``.

 This parameter supports the following configuration options: